eclipse-theia/theia-website/src/docs/theia_coder.md

 <br></br>

 #### 2. Adding Files directly to the Context
-You can drag and drop files from the file explorer, or use the `+` button below the chat input field to directly add files to the context of a conversation.
+You can drag and drop files from the file explorer, or use the paperclip button below the chat input field to directly add files to the context of a conversation.
 In contrast to using variables, you cannot describe the meaning of these files, though.

 #### 3. Natural Language
 You can describe the location in plain text, such as: